jbobbylopez/hi/ROADMAP.md

 need to be part of the default 'hi' tool output, but can be shown as extended information with a flag on the command-line, or in the HTTP server / API output.

+- [✅] Remove the dependency on 'watch' command for continuous monitoring.
+The GNU 'watch' command that comes with most Linux distributions tends to strip ANSI color codes from plain-text output.
+Although the 'watch' command is very preformant (it's written in C), it still has some limitations.
+With 'hi', because the tools is leveraging curses output based on the Rich module, I need to have a bit more control of the output, even when used as a continuous monitor.
+And so implementing a native watch functionality seems to make the most sense.

+  **GOAL:** Enable continously updated output / monitoring as a native part of the tool, configured via yaml.